atulX7/Intro/README.md

 ---

 ### 🚀 About Me
 I'm a passionate explorer at the intersection of coding and creativity.
-My world revolves around Python programming, full-stack development, and the magical realms of Machine Learning and Artificial Intelligence.

 - 🧠 Delving into AI's transformative power, I love turning complex problems into elegant digital solutions.
 - 👨‍💻 Coding not just with my hands, but with my heart, creating experiences that resonate.